oliveigah/klife/guides/examples/client_configuration.md

     topics: [[name: "my_topic_0"]]
 ```

-This cluster will have a total of 3 txn pools, the default one plus the other two defined in the configuration.
+This client will have a total of 3 txn pools, the default one plus the other two defined in the configuration.
 You can see all the configuration options for the producers in `Klife.TxnProducerPool`.